fernandoacorreia/django-saas/eg/README.rst

 Database
 --------

-By default a sqlite3 database named dev.db will be created on the current directory.
+By default a sqlite3 database named dev.db will be created in the current directory.
 Just create it, create an administrator user when asked, and after that start the server::